 The following sensitivity analysis is based on the exposure to the interest rate risk of derivative and non-derivative financial instruments on the reporting date.
-Regarding assets with variable interest rates, the analysis is based on the assumption that the amount of assets outstanding at the reporting date was outstanding throughout the year.
+Regarding assets with variable interest rates, the analysis assumes that the amount of assets outstanding at the reporting date was outstanding throughout the year.
 The rate of change is expressed as the interest rate which increases or decreases by 0.5% when reporting to management internally, which also represents the Group management's assessment of the reasonably possible interest rate change.

-If the interest rate had increased/decreased by 0.5%, with all other variable factor remaining constant, the Group's net income would have increased/decreased by \$10,624 thousand and \$5,862 thousand for the year ended December 31, 2021 and 2020, respectively.
+If the interest rate had increased/decreased by 0.5%, with all other variable factor remaining constant, the Group's net income would have increased/decreased by \$7,471 thousand and \$10,624 thousand for the year ended December 31, 2021, and 2022, respectively.
 This is mainly due to the Group's borrowing in variable rates.

-(v) Other market price risk
+5) Other market price risk

-For the years ended December 31, 2021 and 2020, the sensitivity analyses for the changes in the securities price at the reporting date were performed using the same basis for the profit and loss with all other variable factors remaining constant as illustrated below:
+For the years ended December 31, 2022 and 2021, the sensitivity analyses for the changes in the securities price at the reporting date were performed using the same basis for the profit and loss with all other variable factors remaining constant as illustrated below:

-For the years ended December 31
+For the years ended December, 31

-2021 2020
+2022 2021

-Prices of securities at the reporting date her comprehensive income after tax Net income Other comprehensive income after tax Net income
+mprehensive e after tax Net income Other comprehensive income after tax Net income

-Increasing 0.5% \$ 245 10 253 10
+Increasing 0.5% \$ 239 10 245 10

-Decreasing 0.5% (245) (10) (253) (10)
+Decreasing 0.5% (239) (10) (245) (10)

-- (vi) Fair value of financial instruments - 1) Categories and fair value of financial instruments
+(vi) Fair value of financial instruments

+1) Categories and fair value of financial instruments